 Increased competition, smaller budgets, and competing priorities (recruiting new families while keeping current families happy) can make the process overwhelming for enrollment marketers and admissions teams.

 Unfortunately, traditional methods of outreach simply don’t have the same impact as they once did.
-While schools used to be the ones in control of the journey that prospective students and their families would go on while evaluating schools, the rise of Google, social media, and online reviews has shifted the power dynamic and given parents more control than ever.
 In order to be effective, schools need to shift their marketing efforts to this new reality.